-Users whose observations are correlated using DiFX are encouraged to include the following statement in any publication of those results: "This work made use of the Swinburne University of Technology software correlator, developed as part of the Australian Major National Research Facilities Programme and operated under licence", and to cite the following paper: Deller, A. T., Tingay, S. J., Bailes, M., & West, C. 2007, PASP, 119, 318.
+Users whose observations are correlated using DiFX are encouraged to include the following statement in any publication of those results: "This work made use of the Swinburne University of Technology software correlator, developed as part of the Australian Major National Research Facilities Programme and operated under licence", and to cite the following recent paper by the developers: Deller, et al. 2011, PASP, 123, 275.

-Software correlation has become feasible in recent years, and is especially well suited to applications like VLBI with bandwidth-limited data-transmission systems and non-real-time processing.
+Software correlation has become feasible in recent years, and is especially well suited to applications like VLBI with bandwidth-limited data-transmission systems and non-realtime processing.
 Among its several advantageous aspects are: (1) flexible allocation of processing resources to support correlation of varying numbers of stations, frequency and time resolution, and various special processing modes, with no fundamental fixed limits other than the finite performance of the processing cluster; (2) optimization of resource usage to minimize processing time; (3) integration of control and processing functions; (4) continuously scalable, incremental upgrade paths; and (5) relatively straightforward implementation of special modes and tests.
 These and other virtues of software correlation are discussed in more detail by Deller et al. (2007).